If your cat is anything like mine, he is curious and adventurous, and more often than not he will try to get into things he shouldn’t.

 However, there are other indoor and outdoor plants that aren’t as safe.
 My cat had a random obsession with a Dieffenbachia plant, a medium-sized houseplant with large, thick leaves.
 I removed it out of his reach when he started gnawing on it.
 I found out after the fact that Dieffenbachias are toxic to cats.
 Thankfully, they are not life-threatening, and he suffered no ill effects.

-Arthur Dogswell LLC is recalling 1051 cartons packed as either 10 or 50 packages per case of Catswell Brand VitaKitty Chicken Breast with Flaxseed and Vitamins because it has the potential to contain propylene glycol.
+In 2012, Arthur Dogswell LLC recalled 1051 cartons packed as either 10 or 50 packages per case of Catswell Brand VitaKitty Chicken Breast with Flaxseed and Vitamins because it has the potential to contain propylene glycol.
 High levels of propylene glycol in the treats could result in serious injury to cats.
 The adverse health impacts could be reducing red blood cell survival time (anemia) and making the cells more susceptible to oxidative damage.

 According to the FDA, no illnesses have been reported to date.